-I usually restart my router to be on the safe side but that’s it.
-Sometimes you can make a connection to the Internet but that connection feels slow, you get disconnections and websites that are not loading properly.
+I usually restart my router to be on the safe side but that's it.
+Sometimes you can make a connection to the Internet but that connection feels slow, you get disconnected regularly and websites may not be loading properly.

 The interesting information for the users are the IP addresses or ranges of those servers and the country column of the table.
 Sorting the column by country reveals problematic server at a glance which can help determining if the problem is located at your end.